juliettk/Lightnings/README.md

 Algorithm: 1) draw map
 	2) parse and add lightnings data
 	3) search instagram images by tag "thunder"
-	4) choose only those who: I. Also have contain "lightning" in tags II.
+	4) choose only those who: I. Also contain "lightning" in tags II.
 Have location data
 				III.
 Were taken during the specified time_interval
 	5) Add location markers to the map together with hyperlinks and preview images